hrbjoern/CucumberIntelligence/README.md

 - and an output video file, where the individual cucumbers are marked in colour and tracked.

-Examples can be found in the [FinalResults](FinalResults) directory.
+One example is shown in the GIF above; others can be found in the [FinalResults](FinalResults) directory.

 ![alt text](FinalResults/vlcsnap-2025-02-26-12h18m09s977.png)

+(Disclaimer: I cannot make the original commit history of this repo public.)